-- All vessels less than 900 feet in length should be dispatched with a minimum of two T4 class tugs except that one tug may be dispatched to a vessel with a 4% BowThruster. - All vessels 900 feet or greater in length should be dispatched with a minimum of two T5 class tugs, except that one T5 class tug may be dispatched to a vessel with a 4% Bow Thruster departing when there are no other vessels or obstructions in the waterway. - 3.
-Vessels greater than 100,000 GT should be dispatched with a minimum of three T5 class tugs.
+- Vessels less than 800 feet in length should be dispatched with a minimum of two T4 class tugs except that one tug may be dispatched to a vessel with a 4% Bow Thruster. - Vessels 800 feet or greater in length should be dispatched with a minimum of two T5 class tugs, except that one T5 class tug may be dispatched to a vessel with a 4% Bow Thruster departing when there are no other vessels or obstructions in the waterway. - 3.
+Vessels greater than 70,000 GT should be dispatched with a minimum of three T5 class tugs.
 For outbound vessels heading bow out with a 4% Bow Thruster, a minimum of two T5 class tugs may be acceptable provided there are no vessels berthed between the vessel and Commencement Bay. - 4.
-Transit of vessels greater than 120,000 GT should be dispatched with a minimum of two T8 class and one T5 class tugs. - 5.
-Transit of vessels grater than 160,000 GT should be dispatched with a minimum of two T8 class and two T5 class tugs. - 6.
-Transit of vessels greater than 175,000 GT shall be discussed with the President of Puget Sound Pilots well in advance of arrival.
+Vessels greater than 100,000 GT should be dispatched with a minimum of one T8 and two T5 class tugs. - 5.
+Vessels greater than 120,000 GT should be dispatched with a minimum of two T8 class and one T5 class tugs. - 6.
+Vessels greater than 160,000 GT should be dispatched with a minimum of two T8 class and two T5 class tugs. - 7.
+Vessels greater than 1225 feet LOA or 180,000 GT should be dispatched with a minimum of three T8 class and one T5 class tugs. - 8.
+Transit of vessels greater than 1225 feet LOA or 180,000 GT shall be discussed with the President of Puget Sound Pilots well in advance of arrival.
 PSP will determine the appropriate tug package and any transit conditions/restrictions based on the vessel and anticipated port conditions at the time.